NAIC INTERNATIONAL INSURERS DEPARTMENT (IID) PLAN OF OPERATION

 Background

 The NAIC has a long history of supporting state insurance departments’ regulatory efforts regarding insurers domiciled outside of the United States (alien) participating in the U.S. non-admitted market.
 Initially acting only as a repository for alien insurer financial records, the NAIC has transitioned over the years to its present role as the recognized authority for alien insurers (hereafter, Insurer(s) refers to alien domiciled companies and Lloyd’s syndicates) seeking approval to write surplus lines business in all U.S. states and territories.
-The International Insurers Department Plan of Operation (Plan) details the standards and processes which Insurers must meet in order to gain and maintain inclusion on the Quarterly Listing of Alien Insurers (Quarterly Listing).
+The NAIC International Insurers Department Plan of Operation (Plan) details the standards and processes which Insurers must meet in order to gain and maintain inclusion on the Quarterly Listing of Alien Insurers (Quarterly Listing).
 The Plan that follows provides a description of the roles NAIC staff and selected state regulators perform in the oversight of alien surplus lines insurers.

 Introduction